-All config files consist of simple '<PARAMETER> <VALUE>' pairs which are whitespace delimited.
+Scheduler configuration is maintained using the flat text configfile maui.cfg.
+All config file entries consist of simple '<PARAMETER> <VALUE>' pairs which are whitespace delimited.
 Parameter names are not case sensitive but <VALUE> settings are.
 Some parameters are array values and should be specified as '<PARAMETER>[<INDEX>]', i.e., 'QOSCFG[hiprio] PRIORITY=1000' The <VALUE> settings may be integers, floats, strings, or arrays of these.
 Some parameters can be specified as arrays and in such, index values can be numeric or alphanumeric strings.
 If no array index is specified for an array parameter, an index of '0' is assumed.
 See the parameters documentation for information on specific parameters.

 All config files are read when Maui is started up.
-Also, the schedctl -R command can be used to reconfigure the scheduler at any time, forcing it to re-read all config files before continuing.
+Also, the schedctl -R command can be used to reconfigure the scheduler at any time, forcing it to re-read all config files before continuing (NOTE: Only available in Moab 4.0 and later).
 The command changeparam can be used to change individual parameter settings at any time, i.e. 'changeparam LOGLEVEL 3'.
 Changes made by the changeparam command are not persistent so will be overwritten the next time the config file values are loaded.
 The current parameter settings can be viewed at any time using the showconfig command.